Comments

 Art48

 Not really.
-I think "religions disagree" because they seek answers which rationalize or are permissible in accord with prior conclusions (dogmas).
+I think "religions disagree" because they seek answers which rationalize or are permissible in accordance with prior conclusions (dogmas).
 To the degree different religions share prior conclusions, it seems their questions tend to converge on similar (or equivalent) "truths", and vice versa.

 • The Christian narrative